Hyurl/hyurl.github.io/sfn/docs/en-US/view.md

 </html>
 ```

-Remember, this is just a trick in **sfn** framework, if you're using other
+Remember, this is just a trick in **SFN** framework, if you're using other
 frameworks, it wouldn't work, but you can still use the `include()` syntax to
 load relative templates, which suits most of the case already.